 Base salary provides financial stability and security to our named executive officers through a fixed amount of cash for performing job responsibilities.
-Each of the named executive officers' 2018 base salaries are listed in the table below and reflected a 3% increase from 2017 base salaries to account for general market increases as recommended by Radford according to market data.
+Each of the named executive officers' 2019 annual base salary rates are listed in the table below which, for the named executive officers employed in 2018, reflected a 3% increase from 2018 base salaries to account for general market increases as recommended by Radford according to market data.